camdagr8/jquery-tooltip/README.md

 # jquery-tooltip
 Robust tooltip component

-View the index.html for documentation.
+Download the repo and view the index.html in a browser for documentation.